 What samples are typically tested for THC levels?

-Samples can include dried flowers, oils, edibles, and other cannabis products.
-Each type of product may require specific preparation methods before testing.
+Common samples include dried plant material, oils, extracts, and other cannabis-derived goods.
+Each type may require specific handling before analysis.

 How accurate are the testing methods for determining THC levels?